KeithLaker/KeithLaker.github.io/Workshops/movie-stream-story/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![Query results showing directors for each movie](images/sql-analytics-lab5-step4-substep2.png)

-## STEP 5 - Combining JSON Data And Relational Data
+## STEP 6 - Combining JSON Data And Relational Data

-1. Assuming we want to know how much revenue each movie made in each of the years when it was available, we can use a much simpler query, somthing like this:

-    ```
-    SELECT
-    movie_id,
-    year,
-    sum(ACTUAL_PRICE) as revenue
-    FROM movie_sales_fact
-    GROUP BY movie_id, year;
-    ```

-2. If we combine this result set with the previous query against our JSON data, we can see the total revenue by year for each movie director and find the top 5 movie directors within each year.
+1. If we combine this result set with the previous query against our JSON data, we can see the total revenue by year for each movie director and find the top 5 movie directors within each year.
 To do this, we can create a query that joins the JSON data set with our movie sales fact table via the `movie_id` column.
 Run this query in your SQL Worksheet:

     ```
     <copy>SELECT